 \subsection{Fractal Vacua}

 An interesting picture emerges.
-In the leading order approximation we can describe the full `phase space' of the Euclidean theory in Eq. (\ref{actionnewmemeu}) by the system of saddle points, each of which extremizes the action (\ref{actionnewmemeu}), solving the Euclidean field equations (\ref{tenseqsgrmagdualconf}) classified by a given number of membrane sources.
+In the leading order approximation we can describe the full `phase space' of the Euclidean theory in Eq. (\ref{actionnewmemeu}) by the system of saddle points, each of which extremizes the action (\ref{actionnewmemeu}), with the solutions of the Euclidean field equations (\ref{tenseqsgrmagdualconf}) classified by the membrane sources.
 These classical solutions are then interpreted as a Wick rotation of the Lorentzian spacetime theory (if one exists!), where the membrane sources are the boundaries of the bubbles of new spacetime nucleating in a parent geometry, changing the values of Planck scale, the cosmological constant and even the QFT parameters upon membrane wall crossing.

 From this viewpoint, the gravitational field is treated purely classically, and the membrane charges and tensions are chosen to ensure that the relevant semiclassical dynamics stays well below the local Planckian cutoff.
-Thus the theory remains within its domain of validity, with the only contributing quantum effect being the process of changing the spacetime geometry by bubble nucleation.
+Thus the theory remains within its domain of validity, and the only quantum effect is the process of changing the spacetime geometry by membrane discharge/bubble nucleation.
 The solutions are depicted in Fig. (\ref{cookies}).